pixelgrb/esphome-emporia-vue-utility/README.md

 So should you flash the Vue with this firmware as soon as you receive it?
 This is not advised.  **It is better to pair it with stock firmware** and use the Emporia App to confirm it is working.
 This is the supported way to do so, and if you have any problems you can get the support of Emporia.

-**Note:** The Vue device needs to wirelessly talk to your meter, and your Wi-Fi at the same time to properly function.
+**Note:** The Vue device needs to wirelessly talk to your meter and your Wi-Fi at the same time to properly function.
 So it needs to be located within range of both, and it is best to work in such a location.
 This is important whenever you expect the device to be working (pairing the device, and testing it after flashing).

 ----